david-a-siegel/MPRAudit/README.md

 Then (5) combine the above results and return b<sup>2</sup> and var(b<sup>2</sup>).

 There are minor variations depending on whether MPRAudit is being applied to the variation of individual sequences, pairs of sequences, or groups of sequences.

+We also provide code to generate sample data, example scripts, and the python notebook that generated the figures in our manuscript.

 ## Preparing Data
 MPRAudit reads in data using pandas "read_csv" and assumes there is no header.